California Privacy Law in advertising

 5. New internal procedures - aimed at protecting users’ data.

 What’s more, our company joined a few market initiatives dedicated to companies that comply with the privacy rules, for example, Transparency & Consent Framework by IAB Europe.
+The initiative is aimed to collect consents from users to process their data by selected companies.

 CCPA vs. GDPR: main differences